Biomaterials (2020) Protein-reactive nanofibrils decorated with cartilage-derived decellularized extracellular matrix for osteochondral defects

 Gareth Owens G, Singh RK, Foroutan F, .....Kim HW*, Knowles JC*

-- ITREN faculty members are granted funds from Korea National Research Foundation
+- (2020.05.
+People) ITREN faculty members are granted funds from Korea National Research Foundation

 - We are thrilled to announce our five ITREN faculties have been selected as recipients of research grant funded by Korea National Research Foundation.
-The heroes and heroines are Jun-Hee Lee (Assistant Professor), Goeun Choi (Assistant Professor), Jeongeun Hyun (Assistant Professor), Hye Sung Kim (Research Assistant Professor) and Rajendra Kumar Singh (Research Associate Professor).
+The heroes and heroines are Jun-Hee Lee, Goeun Choi, Jeongeun Hyun, Hye Sung Kim, Rajendra Kumar Singh, and Huyian Piao.
 Congratulations to all of them!

-- Professor Jeongeun Hyun identified a novel mechanism of liver failure in severe alcoholic hepatitis patients
+- (2020.05.
+People) Dr. Jeongeun Hyun identified a novel mechanism of liver failure in severe alcoholic hepatitis patients

-- Professor Jeongeun Hyun at Institute of Tissue Regeneration Engineering (ITREN) identified a novel molecular cell biological mechanism whereby liver failure (a condition in which liver function is extremely deteriorated) occurs in human and animals with alcoholic hepatitis.
+- Dr. Jeongeun Hyun at ITREN identified a novel molecular cell biological mechanism whereby liver failure (a condition in which liver function is extremely deteriorated) occurs in human and animals with alcoholic hepatitis.
 The research article (Title: Epithelial splicing regulatory protein 2-mediated alternative splicing reprograms hepatocytes in severe alcoholic hepatitis) has been published in a world prominent academic journal, Journal of Clinical Investigation (IF=12.282). (https://www.jci.org/articles/view/132691)

 The ITREN plans to pioneer new research fields, such as new nanotherapies and in vitro culture models, to apply our knowledge accumulated from researches on nerve, muscle, bone, teeth, cartilage, and vascular regeneration to the liver regeneration.

-- Professor Hae-Hyong Lee won the Yeon-Song Award from Korean Academy of Dental Science
+- (2020.04.
+People) Prof Hae-Hyong Lee won the Yeon-Song Award from Korean Academy of Dental Science

 - Professor Hae-Hyoung Lee (Department of Pre-clinical Dentistry, College of Dentistry), a core faculty of ITREN, received the Yeon-Song Award (Basic Dentistry) at the 16th Annual Korean Academy of Dental Science (KADS) Yeon-Song Dentistry Award ceremony.
 This award ceremony, which was sponsored by the KADS and the Shinheung Yeon-Song Academic Foundation, was held at the Seoul Westin Chosun Hotel on April 24th.